-The Title IX Coordinator or Deputy may consider the following factors to assess whether Informal Resolution is appropriate, or which form of resolution may be most successful for the parties:
+The Title IX Coordinator or designee may consider the following factors to assess whether informal resolution is appropriate, or which form of resolution may be most successful for the parties:

-The parties' amenability to Informal Resolution;

-- Likelihood of potential resolution, taking into account any power dynamics between the parties;

-- The parties' motivation to participate;

-- Civility of the parties;

-- Results of a violence risk assessment/ongoing risk analysis;

-- Disciplinary history;

-- Whether an emergency removal is needed;

-- Skill and availability of an Informal Resolution facilitator for this type of allegation;

-- Complaint complexity;

-- Emotional investment/capability of the parties;

-- Rationality of the parties;

-- Goals of the parties;

-- Adequate resources to invest in Informal Resolution (time, staff, etc.)

-- Note: informal resolution is not permitted to resolve allegations that an employee sexually harassed a student.
+- The parties' amenability to informal resolution; - Likelihood of potential resolution, taking into account any power dynamics between the parties; - The parties' motivation to participate; - Civility of the parties; - Results of a violence risk assessment/ongoing risk analysis; - Disciplinary history; - Whether an emergency removal is needed; - Skill and availability of an informal resolution facilitator for this type of allegation; - Complaint complexity; - Emotional investment/capability of the parties; - Rationality of the parties; - Goals of the parties; - Adequate resources to invest in informal resolution (time, staff, etc.) - Note: informal resolution is not permitted to resolve allegations that an employee sexually harassed a student.

-The ultimate determination of whether Informal Resolution is available or successful is in the discretion of the Title IX Coordinator.
+The ultimate determination of whether informal resolution is available or successful is in the discretion of the Title IX Coordinator.
 The Title IX Coordinator maintains records of any resolution that is reached, and failure to abide by the resolution agreement may result in appropriate responsive/disciplinary actions, to be determined at the discretion of the Title IX Coordinator.
-Results of complaints resolved by Informal Resolution or Alternate Resolution are not appealable.
+Results of complaints resolved by informal resolution or alternate resolution are not appealable.

-If Informal Resolution is deemed applicable, the Title IX Coordinator will determine whether all parties and the Title IX Coordinator are able to agree on responsibility, sanctions, and/or remedies.
-If so, the Title IX Coordinator will implement the accepted finding that the Respondent violated University policy and will implement agreed-upon sanctions and/or remedies, in coordination with other appropriate University administrator(s), as necessary.
+If informal resolution is deemed applicable, the Title IX Coordinator will determine whether all parties and the Title IX Coordinator are able to agree on responsibility, sanctions, and/or remedies.
+If so, the Title IX Coordinator will implement the accepted finding that the Respondent violated university policy and will implement agreed-upon sanctions and/or remedies, in coordination with other appropriate university administrator(s), as necessary.

 This result is not subject to appeal once all parties have indicated their written assent to all agreed-upon terms of resolution.
 When the parties cannot agree on all terms of resolution, the Formal Grievance Process will resume at the same point where it was paused.
-When this occurs, the acceptance of responsibility may not be used against the respondent in the continuing Formal Grievance Process.
+When this occurs, the acceptance of responsibility may not be used against the Respondent in the continuing Formal Grievance Process.